loolzaaa/wireguard-web-gui/README.md

 # Wireguard Web GUI
 This project is a web graphical implementation of [wireguard installation script](https://github.com/angristan/wireguard-install).

-### Implementation relative to commit: [39caf2f](https://github.com/angristan/wireguard-install/commit/39caf2fcf6dec3b55735c70407fab0adf493e8d1)
+### Implementation relative to commit: [39caf2f](https://github.com/angristan/wireguard-install/commit/39caf2fcf6dec3b55735c70407fab0adf493e8d1) ([compare to master](https://github.com/angristan/wireguard-install/compare/39caf2f..master))

 > WireGuard is a point-to-point VPN that can be used in different ways.
 Here, we mean a VPN as in: the client will forward all its traffic through an encrypted tunnel to the server.
 The server will apply NAT to the client's traffic so it will appear as if the client is browsing the web with the server's IP.